colie31/colie31/README.md

 -->

 ### Hi there 👋
-# So here is some stuff about Me :simple_smile:
+# So here is some stuff about Me 😀

-:simple_smile:
 As an individual who loves to problem solve, I find a career in Software Engineering quite satisfying and fulfilling.
 I enjoy being challenged outside of my knowledge and comfort set.
 I am always looking to apply my skills as well as expand on them.
 A problem/issue gives an opportunity to learn and grow.

 # Skills